 In this examined unit you will develop knowledge, skills and understanding in the ideas and concepts related to the Built Environment.
-This will include the Built Environment life cycle, structures, materials, sustainability, careers and health & safety.
+This will include: health & safety legislation and regulations, fire safety, signage risk assessment and security of work sites.

 Unit 2: Creating the Built Environment